Cathode ray tube

-The tube is a glass envelope which is heavy, fragile, and long from front screen face to rear end.
-Its interior must be close to a vacuum to prevent the emitted electrons from colliding with air molecules and scattering before they hit the tube's face.
+The tube is a glass envelope that is heavy, fragile, and long from the front screen face to its rear end.
+Its interior must be a partial vacuum to prevent the emitted electrons from colliding with air molecules and scattering before they hit the tube's face.
 Thus, the interior is evacuated to less than a millionth of atmospheric pressure.
 As such, handling a CRT carries the risk of violent implosion that can hurl glass at great velocity.
 The face is typically made of thick lead glass or special barium-strontium glass to be shatter-resistant and to block most X-ray emissions.
-This tube makes up most of the weight of CRT TVs and computer monitors.
+The CRT makes up most of the weight of CRT TVs and computer monitors.

-Since the late 2000s, CRTs have been superseded by flat-panel display technologies such as LCD, plasma display, and OLED displays which are cheaper to manufacture and run, as well as significantly lighter and thinner.
-Flat-panel displays can also be made in very large sizes whereas 40–45 in was about the largest size of a CRT.
+Since the late 2000s, CRTs have been superseded by flat-panel display technologies such as liquid-crystal display (LCD), plasma display, and OLED, which are cheaper to manufacture and operate and are also significantly lighter and thinner.
+Flat-panel displays can also be made in very large sizes, whereas 40–45 in was about the largest size of a CRT.

-A CRT works by electrically heating a tungsten coil which in turn heats a cathode in the rear of the CRT, causing it to emit electrons which are modulated and focused by electrodes.
-The electrons are steered by deflection coils or plates, and an anode accelerates them towards the phosphor-coated screen, which generates light when hit by the electrons.